bitex-la/bitex-guides/concierge/wait.md

   --header "Authorization: your_api_key"
 ```

-At this point, you will have approximately 15 minutes to [Cancel](/concierge/cancelling) the order, if you did not, the order will be accepted automatically and the payment process will start.
+At this point, you will have a brief window of time to [Cancel](/concierge/cancelling) the `Request`, if you did not, the quote will be considered accepted and the payment process will start.

 <div class="footer-nav">
   <span>